 Organizations must process data lawfully, fairly, and transparently.
 This means obtaining explicit consent from users, explaining how their data will be used, and ensuring that data is not processed in deceptive ways.

-Google was fined €50 million by the French data protection authority in 2019 for lack of transparency in obtaining user consent for personalized advertising.
+Google was fined €50 million by the French data protection authority in 2019 for failing to provide sufficient transparency in obtaining user consent for personalized advertising.
 This case underscored the importance of adhering to GDPR’s transparency requirements.

 Data Minimization and Purpose Limitation